 - It’s small, and causes few -- or no -- symptoms (these may never need surgery)

 Talk to your doctor.
-He’ll monitor your hernia during your yearly physical.
+They’ll monitor your hernia during your yearly physical.

 Nearly all children and adults can have hernia surgery.
 If you’re seriously ill or very frail, you may choose not to have an operation.
 Your doctor can help you weigh the benefits of the procedure against your ability to recover.

 Types of Hernia Surgery

 Open surgery: You will receive general anesthesia before having open surgery.
 The surgeon makes a cut (incision) to open your skin.
-He’ll gently push the hernia back into place, tie it off, or remove it.
-Then he’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
+They’ll gently push the hernia back into place, tie it off, or remove it.
+Then they’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
 For larger hernias, your surgeon may add a piece of flexible mesh for extra support.
 It’ll help keep the hernia from coming back.

 Laparoscopic surgery: In this surgery, your abdomen is inflated with a harmless gas.
 This gives the surgeon a better look of your organs.
-He’ll make a few small incisions (cuts) near the hernia.
-He’ll insert a thin tube with a tiny camera on the end (laparoscope).
+They’ll make a few small incisions (cuts) near the hernia.
+They’ll insert a thin tube with a tiny camera on the end (laparoscope).
 The surgeon uses images from the laparoscope as a guide to repair the hernia with mesh.
 For laparoscopic surgery, you’ll receive general anesthesia.